-Moulton Falls is a hidden gem in southern Washington, nestled in the woods just outside of Battle Ground in Clark County.
-Clocking in at just about a 45 minute drive from the Vancouver and Portland area, it’s close enough to be an easy post-work adventure or a day trip from other parts of Washington.
+Moulton Falls Regional Park is a hidden gem in southern Washington, nestled in a heavily forested area just outside of Battle Ground in Clark County.
+Clocking in at just about a 45-minute drive from the Vancouver and Portland area, it’s close enough to be an easy post-work adventure or a day trip from other parts of Washington.

 Moulton Falls Arch Bridge

-The most recognizable area at the regional park is the photogenic arch bridge.
-It spans across the river, reaching a height of about 60 feet.
-While you can’t jump off the bridge, many people use the surrounding, much lower rocks around it to get into the river on a hot day.
-From the parking lot, the wide and well-used trail puts you at the edge of the water with a perfect view of the bridge.
-It’s definitely the best spot for photos, especially on a calm day when the water is reflecting all the surrounding greenery.
-Bring a picnic blanket and some snacks and sit and enjoy the views here.
-In the fall when the leaves change, it’s a beautiful area to bundle up and relax, and in the summer it’s great for people watching.
+The most recognizable area at the Moulton Falls Regional Park is the scenic, picture-perfect arch bridge.
+It traverses across the river, reaching a height of about 60 feet.
+While you can’t jump off the swing bridge, many people use the surrounding, much lower rocks around it to get into the river on a hot day.
+From the parking lot, the wide and well-used trail puts you at the edge of the water with a perfect view of the arch bridge.
+It’s definitely the best spot for photos, especially on a calm day when the water is reflecting all the surroundings in the heavily forested regional park.
+Bring a picnic blanket and some snacks and sit and enjoy the views herein Moulton falls.
+In the fall when the leaves change, it’s a beautiful area to bundle up and relax, and in the summer it’s great for people-watching beautiful scenery.

-If you continue following the trail, it will take you out across Lucia Falls Road and back into the woods on the other side.
-A very short, flat hike through the trees here and you arrive at Yacolt Falls.
+If you continue following the trail, it will take you out across Lucia If you continue following the Bells Mountain Trail, it will take you out across Lucia Falls Road and back into the woods on the other side.
+Take a very short, flat hike through the trees and you will arrive at Yacolt Falls.

 At only 28 feet tall, it’s short as far as Pacific Northwest waterfalls go, but that doesn’t stop it from being a good subject for some photographs!
 The pool just underneath the waterfall is another popular spot for swimming for those that venture away from the main attraction on the other side of the road.
 A small bridge takes you across the falls back up to the road, but if you want a little more adventure, there’s another option to the west.

 Hopping on the small side trail just up from Yacolt Falls, you’ll emerge from the woods at an old railroad track and Moulton Station.
-The Chelatchie Prairie Railroad was once used for freighting timber, but no longer.
-On one weekend a month and around the holidays, you can hop on the steam locomotive for a sightseeing tour of the railroad, but most days the railway sits empty of trains and open for exploring!
-You can walk along the trestle until you reach the No Trespassing signs, and cross your fingers that you might see some wildlife in this slightly more remote area of the park.
+The Chelatchie Prairie Railroad Excursion Train runs through the Moulton Falls Regional Park and was once used for freighting timber, but no longer.
+On one weekend a month and around the holidays, you can hop on the steam locomotive for a sightseeing tour of the railroad, but most days the railway sits empty of trains and is open for exploring!
+You can walk along the trestle until you reach the No Trespassing signs, and cross your fingers that you might see some wildlife in this slightly more remote area of the regional park.

-Once you’ve had your fill of the old railroad station, you can continue back the way you came to the park’s namesake, Moulton Falls.
-Without hiking much, you can view these falls from the main parking area in just a few quick steps, but it’s definitely worth wandering the trail in this area if you have time.
-Moulton Falls itself is only ten feet high, but very picturesque pouring through the lava rock around it.
+Once you’ve had your fill of the old Chelatchie Prairie Railroad Excursion Train Station, you can continue back the way you came to the park’s namesake, Moulton Falls.
+Without hiking much, you can view the Moulton Falls from the main parking area in just a few quick steps, but it’s definitely worth wandering the trail in this area if you have time.
+Moulton Falls itself is only ten feet high, but very picturesque pouring through the volcanic rock formations around it.

 Parking & Trailhead